Emily-Jiang/tx-more-lab/README.md

 This section guides you through the process of creating a static managed Liberty server cluster.

 You can use either of the following methods to complete this task:
-* If you prefer a visual, step-by-step experience, continue with [Using the administrative console](#using-the-administrative-console).
+* If you prefer a visual, step-by-step experience, continue with [Option 1: Using the administrative console](#option-1-using-the-administrative-console).
-* If you prefer automation or scripting, skip ahead to [Using administrative scripting](#using-administrative-scripting).
+* If you prefer automation or scripting, skip ahead to [Using administrative scripting](#option-2-using-administrative-scripting).

-## Using the administrative console
+## Option 1: Using the administrative console

 1. Launch the **WAS Admin Console** by selecting it from your browser bookmarks or navigating to the https://localhost:9443/ibm/console URL.